Tunku Azizah Aminah Maimunah Iskandariah: Activities and interests

 Tunku Azizah Aminah Maimunah Iskandariah has a deep interest in craftwork such as needlework and weaving.
 She has given new life to Tenun Pahang (Pahang Weaving) and popularised the art as Tenun Pahang Diraja (Royal Pahang Woven Fabric).
 Its development is supervised closely by the Badan Penasihat Pembangunan Tenun Pahang Diraja (Tenun Pahang Diraja Advisory Body).

 She has also set up the Institut Kemahiran Tenun Pahang Diraja Tengku Ampuan Besar Meriam Tengku Ampuan Besar Meriam Tenun Pahang Diraja Skills Institute) to train youth in uplifting the Royal Pahang Weaving at the Cultural and Craft Complex of Pulau Keladi Pekan, Pahang in 2010 in addition to founding the Yayasan Tenun Pahang Diraja (Tenun Pahang Diraja Foundation).

 Tunku Azizah Aminah Maimunah Iskandariah has also founded the Tenun Pahang Diraja project at Penor Prison, Pahang.
 She has also established a company producing and selling woven fabric branded as CHEMINAHSAYANG.
-She is skilful in needlework, knitting, cross stitch and embroidery.
-These God-given talents have proven inspirational to many womenfolk.
-She has generously shared her skills with the establishment of sewing clubs in Kuantan in the early 1990s to teach the finer art of needlework.
+She is adept at needlework, knitting, cross stitch and embroidery.
+She has shared her skills with the establishment of sewing clubs in Kuantan in the early 1990s to teach the finer art of needlework.
 Her initiative to establish a needlework centre through the Pertubuhan Perkumpulan Perempuan (Women's Institute) in 2006 opened avenue for women to generate income through needleworks.

 She is also known for her culinary skills.
 Her passion for cooking led her to set up a cooking school under the Women's Institute of Pahang, Sekolah Masak Tunku Azizah, as well as publish a recipe book entitled 'Air Tangan Tengku Puan Pahang' in 2005 and two other recipe books entitled Air Tangan Tengku Puan Pahang - Masakan Tradisional Pahang' and Air Tangan Tengku Puan Pahang - Manisan Tradisional Pahang' in 2018.
 The recipe book is now known as Air Tangan Tengku Ampuan Pahang.
 She was also appointed as the Royal Patron of Persatuan Jurumasak Pantai Timur dan Malaysia.